 Why doesn't the conversation pushed to Productboard have a user name assigned?

-If it is completely empty — no name, no email, no company — there may be an error.
+There may be an error if it is completely empty — no name, no email, no company.
 Contact us!

-However, if a brand new user submits feedback from a domain which is already associated with an existing company in your Productboard account, that user will automatically be assigned to that company.
+However, if a brand-new user submits feedback from a domain that is already associated with an existing company in your Productboard account, that user will automatically be assigned to that company.